Magic the Gathering: Winning Not by What (Colors) You Play, but by How You Play

 Insights:

-• The Creature and Sorcery cards have a higher CMC.
+cards have a higher CMC. - The

-• The Instant cards have the smallest interquartile range and the highest number of outliers, which makes them the most versatile card type.
+cards have the smallest interquartile range and the highest number of outliers, which makes them the most versatile card type.

 Keywords (Abilities) Analysis